 If you have the desire to write (but not the energy, time, or self-esteem), you’ll find yourself in common company.
 I challenge you instead to scribble fearlessly, and enjoy company less common.
 Today is your day to write!

 This week I dreamed of planting vegetables.
 It would be a dire attempt to honor my namesake Demeter, goddess of agriculture and fertility.
-A packet of pumpkin seeds lies sealed on my kitchen counter, remnant of 2013’s failed tribute.
+A packet of pumpkin seeds lies sealed on my kitchen counter, remnant of last year’s failed tribute.